Data Series 781

 Additional GIS Data Layers [available for selected map blocks only]:

 The GIS data layers for a particular CSMP map block or region are accessible from that area's individual data catalog, listed in the table below by geographic area, from north to south.
-Links to that area's published SIM, which contains additional interpretive material, are provided in the table as well.
-In addition, video observations for the entire state have been compiled, and some of them are accessible from "California State Waters Map Series Data Catalog--Video Observations" (listed last in the table below).
-[Note that the video observations datasets from the remaining areas will be made available as the SIMs from those areas are published.]
+Where available, links to that area's published OFR or SIM, which contains additional interpretive material, are provided in the table as well.
+In addition, video observations for the entire state have been compiled and are accessible from "California State Waters Map Series Data Catalog--Video Observations" (listed last in the table below).

 Each individual data catalog lists the available GIS data layers with a brief description, a small image, and links to the metadata files and the downloadable data files.
 Information on file format and file size is given as well.
 The data were compiled in ArcMap (versions 10.0 and 10.1, ESRI, 2011, 2012).
 Raster data layers are registered TIFF images and are in either the UTM Zone 10 or UTM Zone 11 coordinate systems, with datum WGS84.
 Point, line, and polygon features are in shapefile format and are projected in either the UTM Zone 10 or UTM Zone 11 coordinates, with horizontal datum WGS84.

 The downloadable data files have been compressed with the "zip" command, and they can be unzipped with Winzip (or other tool) on Windows systems.
 The .zip file for a TIFF image includes the image (.tif), the world registration file (.tfw), and the text (.txt) and XML (.tif.xml) versions of the metadata.
 The .zip for a shapefile includes the .aux, .dbf, .shp, .shx, .sbx, and .sbn files, as well as the text (.txt) and XML (.shp.xml) versions of the metadata.
 We recommend that you create a single new folder within which to unzip the files you want to use.

-Other individual data catalogs and their GIS data layers will continue to be added to this Data Series as map blocks are published as SIMs.
+Other individual data catalogs and their GIS data layers will continue to be added to this Data Series as map block data catalogs, OFRs and SIMs, are published.

 First posted August 8, 2013